Seeking information on Writing Doula Services?

 My Approach to Teaching Writing

-I teach writing practices to help people connect to their body, to their creativity, and to the wondrous depths of feminist ethnic studies theory.
-My dissertation was on the psychosocial processes and epistemologies (or, ways of knowing) within several lineages of feminist studies writing practices—including practices found in Black studies, Chicana studies, postcolonial and transnational feminist writing, especially in the 1980s.
+I teach writing practices to help people connect to their body, to their creativity, and to the wondrous depths of diverse ways of knowing and perceiving the world My dissertation was on the psychosocial processes and epistemologies (or, ways of knowing) within several lineages of feminist studies writing practices—including practices found in Black studies, Chicana studies, and postcolonial and transnational feminist writing, especially in the 1980s.

 I have loved writing since kindergarten when I wrote my first story about a magical talking horse!
 I find words enchanting.
 I asked for a typewriter for Christmas in 3rd grade.
 I published my first "article"—a 3 sentence letter to the editor—in 6th grade.
-I have spent most of my adult life trying to create a life in which I get to study and write as much as possible—which led to 5 graduate programs (and considerable debt!).
-I believe the study of texts across time and generations and the creation of our own words on a page somehow matters in the Creative evolving life-force of this gorgeous universe.
+I have spent most of my adult life trying to create a life in which I get to study and write as much as possible—which led to 5 graduate programs of labor to cultivate my methods as a teacher, theorist, and writer.
+I believe the study of texts across time and generations and the creation of our own words on a page somehow matters in the evolving life-force of this gorgeous (and heartbreaking) world.

 The Intensive Project Mapping Service is a 1:1 service for clients to create the initial foundations for a non academic writing project.
 In 4-8 weeks, we look at big picture questions of the project (such as narrative voice, audience, and central themes).
 We then establish writing practices customized to the unique goals of the writer and their project.
 For more information: Contact Dr. George

 How to Build a Better Argument is a course within Dr. George's Mentor-Scholar Program.
 It offers 1:1 coaching to learn the skills of scholarly writing.
 This course especially supports women who are considering going back to graduate school, and/or who desire to learn more research and writing skills for their vocational life.
 Contact Dr. George